Strategic Diversity and Inclusion Management

 Most course materials are included in the cost of tuition.
 Course materials will be distributed in digital format and accessible through Blackboard, Georgetown's learning management system.
 Students must have a laptop or tablet computer to access course materials.

 Total tuition for the certificate program including all six (6) courses is $5,970.00.
 Tuition is due at time of registration.
+An interest-free payment plan is available for eligible students.
 Withdrawals and refunds are processed based on the Withdrawal and Refund Policy.

 This program also qualifies for Veterans Affairs Benefits for eligible students.